ftodoric/csw-backend/README.md

 ## Description

-This is a backend application for a cyber security simulation game.
+This is the backend application for a cyber security simulation game.
 It's development is part of a thesis on Faculty of Electric Engineering and Computing.

 ## Requirements